 The school does not administer prescribed medication except in exceptional circumstances, for example insulin.
 In these cases staff would require specific training to support the pupil’s medical needs.

 Personal Care Plans are drawn up between Parents, staff and relevant health professionals.
 All medical plans are shared with staff and parents.

 The school has pediatric trained First Aiders in the EYFS.
 We also have a number of staff trained in basic first aid procedures.

 The school website informs parents/carers about a range of facilities available.

 We operate an open door policy and appointments can be made if parents need to meet with staff.

 Progress is discussed at three Parents evenings held in the Autumn, Spring and Summer terms.

-Parents are invited into school termly to discuss targets with the Inclusion Manager.
+Parents of children on the SEN register are invited into school termly to discuss targets with the Inclusion Manager and/or class teacher.